hamedhomaee/DesignPatternCSharp/Creational Design Patterns/FluentInterfaceDesignPattern/README.md

 <h3><strong>Example</strong></h3>

 <p>The HTTP request processing pipeline is a good example.
-For instance, after checking the authentication in a request, its should be passed to the next step, e.g., extracting other values from the request.</p>
+For instance, after checking the authentication in a request, it should be passed to the next step, e.g., in order to extract other values from the request.</p>

 <br />